beetbox/beets/docs/plugins/mosaic.rst

 Furthermore, you have to install the `Parse`_ library by typing::
     pip install Parse

-The plugin uses 'Parse'_ to parse the geometry-option.
+The plugin uses `Parse`_ to parse the geometry-option.

 By default the ``mosaic`` generates a mosaic, as mosaic.png in the current directory, of cover art out of the whole library .